tektutor/openshift-tekton-march-2022/Day4/README.md

 [echo] Hello World !
 </pre>

-## Passing arguments to a Tekton Task
+## ⛹️ Lab - Passing arguments to a Tekton Task
 Let's create a hello-task-with-params.yml file and paste the below content into the file

 <pre>